Academic Honor Code Policy

 The names of the investigator and the individuals who will serve on the Discrimination Grievance Committee for a particular matter will be readily accessible.
 These individuals must promptly disclose any potential conflict of interest they might have in a particular case.
 In the rare situation in which an actual or perceived conflict of interest arises between an Investigator or a member of the Discrimination Grievance Committee, that conflict must be disclosed to both parties.

-Friends University is committed to provide a tobacco-free environment for the health, well-being and safety of University students, faculty, staff and visitors.
+Friends University is committed to providing a tobacco-free environment for the health, well-being, and safety of University students, faculty, staff, and visitors.

-Property: Property includes any buildings and structures owned, operated, or leased by Friends University campus, including but not limited to, enclosed area, buildings, and structures, grounds, walkways, adjacent sidewalks, parking lots, vehicles, athletic facilities associated with Friends University, and personal vehicles in these areas.
+Property: Property includes any buildings and structures owned, operated, or leased by Friends University campus, including but not limited to, enclosed areas, buildings, structures, grounds, walkways, adjacent sidewalks, parking lots, vehicles, athletic facilities associated with Friends University, and personal vehicles in these areas.

-Tobacco Products: Tobacco Products are defined as all tobacco-derived or containing products, including but not limited to, cigarettes, electronic cigarettes, electronic smoking devices, and any and all vaping products, cigars, hookah products, pipes, and oral and smokeless tobacco (spit and spit-less, chew and snuff) and nasal tobacco.
-It also includes any product intended to mimic tobacco products, contain tobacco flavoring or delivers nicotine other than for the purpose of cessation, as approved by the FDA (e.g., nicotine patch, nicotine gum).
+Tobacco Products: Tobacco Products are defined as all tobacco-derived or containing products, including but not limited to, cigarettes, electronic cigarettes, electronic smoking devices, and any and all vaping products, cigars, hookah products, pipes, and oral and smokeless tobacco (spit and spit-less, chew, and snuff) and nasal tobacco.
+It also includes any product intended to mimic tobacco products, contains tobacco flavoring, or delivers nicotine other than for the purpose of cessation, as approved by the FDA (e.g., nicotine patch, nicotine gum).

 Hookah: Hookah means a water pipe and any associated products and devices which are used to produce fumes, smoke, and/or vapor from the burning of material including, but not limited to, tobacco, shisha, or other plant matter.

-Organizers and attendees at public events held in or at Friends University facilities are required to abide by the tobacco free policy.
-The organizers of these events, which include bur are not limited to, conferences, meetings, lectures, social, cultural, and sporting events, are responsible for both communicating the policy to attendees and enforcing it.
+Organizers and attendees at public events held in or at Friends University facilities are required to abide by the tobacco-free policy.
+The organizers of these events, which include but are not limited to, conferences, meetings, lectures, social, cultural, and sporting events, are responsible for both communicating the policy to attendees and enforcing it.

 Friends University prohibits campus-controlled advertising, sale, or free sampling of tobacco products on campus.